m2d2-labs/awesome-ml-for-biochemistry/README.md

 Community-curated resources for research at the intersection of machine learning and biochemistry!
 This is an initiative of the [M2D2 community](#m2d2-community).
 If you are interested in the topics covered in the list, consider joining our [Slack community](https://join.slack.com/t/m2d2group/shared_invite/zt-16w1rjqqs-n81TiK~iB23XbZ0QWMYs~A)!

 :heavy_heart_exclamation: We are looking for researchers and practicioners that are interested in helping to maintain this list.
-Please reach out to one of the active maintainer (see [Contact](#contact)) if you would like to assist!
+Please reach out to one of the active maintainers (see [Contact](#contact)) if you would like to assist!

 ## Table of contents:
 - [Learn](#learn)